WLSF/addressbook/README.md

 - The API was made using versioning concepts and RESTful principles.
 - The tests were made using libraries that make it very easy to write and read.
-- The Infrastructure was planned to be something scalable using Terraform, Kubernetes, some CI tool, to manage deployment of code and Infrastructure, unfortunately AWS and Heroku free versions are very limited.
+- The Infrastructure was planned to be something scalable using Terraform, Kubernetes, some of the CI tool, to manage deployment of code and Infrastructure, unfortunately AWS and Heroku free versions are very limited.
+- This repository contains **master** and **development** branches, to deploy a new version, just use *git push* into master.

 ### 🔥 Security